mschauer/IDRsSolver.jl/README.md

 Arguments
 ---------

-       s -- dimension of the 'shadow space'.
+       s -- dimension reduction number.
 Normally, a higher s gives faster convergence, but also  makes the method more expensive. tol -- tolerance of the method.
        maxit -- maximum number of iterations